dougbutner/web-4/README.md

 Before we define web 4, we must look briefly at the concepts of web 1, web 2, and web 3.

  - **Web 1**
-Static files served from a remote server to a user's browser.
+**Static web**.
+Files are served from a remote server to a user's browser.

  - **Web 2**
-Dynamic pages that take user's information and desires into account.
+**Dynamic web**.
+Web pages that take user's information and desires into account.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central (federated) server.

  - **Web 3**
-Decentralized web.
+**Decentralized web**.
 Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
-The Democratic web.
+**Democratic web**.
 Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.
 Open source, unfederated biocryptography allows democratic systems to flourish, and takes government identification and corporate oversight out of the picture.
 Intentional degradation of information changes blockchain paradigms and brings meaning to time-based information models.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federations.